The influence of strong magnetic fields on proto-quark stars: Introduction

-There have been previous studies of proto-quark and proto-hybrid stars \cite{Steiner:2001rp, Pons:2001ar,Gupta:2002hj,Berdermann:2005yn,Shen:2005vh,Nicotra:2006eg,Burgio:2007eg, Yasutake:2009kj,Yasutake:2010ur,Bombaci:2011mx,Lugones:2011xv,Shao:2011nu,Chen:2012zx}.
+Considering the equation of state, there have been previous studies of proto-quark and proto-hybrid stars \cite{Steiner:2001rp, Pons:2001ar,Gupta:2002hj,Berdermann:2005yn,Shen:2005vh,Nicotra:2006eg,Burgio:2007eg, Yasutake:2009kj,Yasutake:2010ur,Bombaci:2011mx,Lugones:2011xv,Shao:2011nu,Chen:2012zx}.
 Others have considered proto-neutron stars subject to a magnetic field \cite{Pal:1998jb,Bednarek:2002hb} and zero temperature quark stars in a magnetic field using the bag model \cite{Chakrabarty:1996te,Isayev:2012sv}.
-In this paper we make the first study of the effects of magnetic fields on finite temperature proto-quark stars incorporating the effect of baryon number conservation.
-This is important when considering isolated proto-quark stars.
+In this paper we perform the first study of the effects of magnetic fields on finite temperature proto-quark stars incorporating the effect of baryon number conservation.
+As mentioned above, this is important when considering isolated proto-quark stars.
 In addition, we include the pressure anisotropies generated by all relevant degrees of freedom (quarks, leptons, and neutrinos) and the magnetic field.

 Using the MIT bag model \cite{Chodos:1974je}, we determine the effect of strong magnetic fields on three snapshots of quark star evolution.
 Our task includes a comprehensive investigation of the pressure anisotropy at zero temperature and at fixed entropy per baryon, including finite temperature effects.
-In most of the previous works on neutron stars subject to strong magnetic fields, the anisotropic pressures were either disregarded \cite{nosso_NJL,nosso_NJL2,luiz,aziz,aziz2} or only considered at zero temperature \cite{PerezMartinez:2005av,PerezMartinez:2007kw,Paulucci:2010uj}.
+In most of the previous works on neutron stars subject to strong magnetic fields, the anisotropic pressures were either disregarded \cite{nosso_NJL,nosso_NJL2,luiz,aziz,Rabhi:2009ih} or only considered at zero temperature \cite{PerezMartinez:2005av,PerezMartinez:2007kw,Huang:2009ue,Paulucci:2010uj}.
 Here we ignore the effects of the quark anomalous magnetic moment (AMM) and focus on the effect of Landau quantization only.

 The structure of the paper is as follows.
 In Sec.~\ref{sect:form} we review the formal setup of the problem and present expressions for the bulk properties of the system.
 In Sec.~\ref{sect:results} we present our results for the transverse and longitudinal pressures and analyze the effect on the mass-radius relationship and star properties at three different moments in its evolution.
 In Sec.~\ref{sect:conclusions} we present our conclusions and an outlook for the future.